knight7080/Ex-03-SOAP-based-Web-Services/README.md

 A new coding tab will open that contains your web service.

 #### Step 9:
 Expand the folder “Web Services” under your project.
 You should see your newly created web service.
-Right-click on it and choose “Add Operation”.
+Right-click on it and choose “Add Operation”.<br>

 ![9](https://github.com/DrMalathiSaravanan/Ex-03-SOAP-based-Web-Services/assets/139700114/c0dc772c-c5ff-466f-bc8a-908a1f956291)